Are You a Door Opener? Effective Leaders Do This!

 Together with recognition and encouragement, do what you can to create opportunities for others.
 Were you invited to speak somewhere?
 Who could you take along and share that teaching opportunity with?
 Perhaps you could recommend someone you know for a position or role.
 Or, invite them to participate with you on a project that utilizes their gift.
 Then, be sure to give them recognition for it so others will hear about their skills and gifts.

-3. “Door Openers” would rather see others succeed in their goals than to fulfill their own.
+3. “Door Openers” would rather see others succeed in their goals than fulfill their own.

 The scripture above talks about considering others as more important than yourself.
 This has to do with goals and vision as well.

-4. “Door Openers” are always looking for people to mentor and develop.
+4. “Door Openers” always look for people to mentor and develop.
 They have succession plans in place and move on.

 Pioneer leaders often get stuck at the top.
 They founded the ministry and it is their “baby.”
 Giving it up or passing it on is not even a consideration.
 This causes problems, especially as leaders age.